inertia666/ReaperFaderportNative/README.md

 This public code version is a stripped down version of my non-public code.
 This simplified public version allows you to control one instance of either the Faderport 16 or Faderport 8.

-The code base is originally designed to control two Faderport units at the same and offer advance features to my specific workflow.
+The code base is originally designed to control two Faderport units at the same and offer advance features specific to my workflow.
 I can use both units as large virtual surface or I can split the units to control/view different aspects of Reaper with the press of a button.
+Because I do not know of anyone using two Faderports or expect them to understand my view on how they should be controlled, I have released this simplified code.

-If you want a more customisable way to control a Faderport surface then I recommend using the Control Surface Integrator, by Geoff Waddington and installing Airon's Faderport configuration files as a starting point.
+If you want a more customisable way to control a Faderport surface, then I recommend using the Control Surface Integrator, by Geoff Waddington and installing Airon's Faderport configuration files as a starting point.

-Because the Control Surface Integrator is a completely stateless design, it does not really work exactly as I want it to.
+Because the _Control Surface Integrator_ is a stateless design, it does not really work exactly as I want it to.
 This is why I developed a native controller for my own use.

+I encourage the use of the _Control Surface Integrator_ because it is a very mature project with plenty of contributors and more people to help with your problems.
+This driver will also work even if the CSI installed.
+For example, I use the CSI to control my _Console One_ and my own Faderport driver to controll my two Faderports.

+## _Disclaimer_ ##

+I am not a C++ developer by trade.
+I prefer easier languages like C#.
+I have found it challenging to structure the code as I would like.
+I also had to learn how to do all this on-the-fly using the csurf_mcu controller as a base and understand how Reaper works with extensions.
+The extension may crash Reaper.
+Don't use it on production environments if you are worried!

 ## _What is implemented?_